Lewis–Clark Valley murders: Suspects and investigation

 In 1984, Idaho State Police stated that serial killer Ottis Toole had "implicated himself" in the murder of David and was their "strongest suspect", but added that two other men had also confessed to the same crime.
 In 2009, a retired Lewiston police detective who had also interviewed Toole stated that he had ruled him out as a suspect.
-In 1995, Lewiston police announced that Nelson, Miller, and Pearsall may have been murdered together inside the Lewiston Civic Theater by another theater employee.
-The suspect, who was present at the theater the night of the trio's disappearance, had also lived in the home from which White disappeared in 1979.
+In 1995, Lewiston police announced that Nelson, Miller, and Pearsall may have been murdered together inside the Lewiston Civic Theater by another theater employee named Lance Voss.
+The suspect, who was present at the theater the night of the trio's disappearance, had also lived in a house that was in between Christina and Rose's home which was vacant at the time that White disappeared in 1979.

 In 1998, authorities from Spokane, Washington who were investigating the killings that would later be attributed to Robert Lee Yates interviewed this same suspect.
 In 1998, Lewiston police stated their belief that Kristin David's murder was linked with the other Lewiston-area murders and disappearances.
 A 2009 news report stated that David had worked for a time at the Lewiston Civic Theater and may have known the same theater employee suspected in the Nelson-Miller-Pearsall case.
 In 2011, a 53-minute documentary examining the case, Confluence, was released which identified the then-unnamed suspect.

 In 2018, a two-part television documentary series examining the case, Cold Valley, aired on the Investigation Discovery network.

 An Asotin County police detective who appeared on the program reaffirmed the links police had made earlier between the White and Pearsall disappearances and murders of Nelson and Miller, stating they were likely the work of the same killer.
 The program also linked the suspect with three other cases in and outside the region, including an unsolved Chicago murder from 1963.

 This case is discussed in detail in the Snake River Killer podcast.